 Should we want or need to rely on consent to process your data, we will request your consent orally, by email or by an online process for the specific activity we require consent for and we will record your response on our systems.
 Where consent is the lawful basis for our processing, you have the right to withdraw your consent to this particular processing at any time.
 You can do this by contacting the client services team on +442079938900 or by sending an email to firstname.lastname@example.org.

-We collect certain information which is recorded by the standard operation of our Internet servers on an anonymous basis, such as the operating system and type of browser you are using, the sections of the Website you visit, and the Website pages read and images viewed.
+We collect certain information which is recorded by the standard operation of our Internet servers and those of our partners on an anonymous basis, such as the operating system and type of browser you are using, the sections of the Website you visit, and the Website pages read and images viewed.

 This non-identifiable information is used on an aggregate basis and in a non-personally identifiable form, including: (i) for Website and system administration purposes, (ii) to improve the Website, (iii) to conduct internal reviews of the number of visitors to the Website; (iv) to help us better understand visitors’ use of our Website; (v) to respond to specific requests from our visitors; and (vi) to protect the security or integrity of our Website when necessary.